philippdubach/glucose-tracker/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Abbott for LibreView glucose monitoring system
-- Sleep Cycle for sleep tracking data
-- Hevy and Garmin for workout data integration
-- The open-source Python community for excellent libraries

 ## Disclaimer

-⚠️ **Medical Disclaimer**: This tool is for informational purposes only and should not replace professional medical advice.
+This tool is for informational purposes only and should not replace professional medical advice.
 Always consult with healthcare providers for medical decisions.